 A defence of the practice of avoiding the use of musical instruments in Christian worship

 One of the questions sometimes asked about our church is why there are no musical instruments used in worship.
 To some people it seems strange to find a congregation singing without the accompaniment of a piano, organ or praise band, and led only by a precentor.
 The purpose of this article is to provide an answer to that question from the pages of Scripture.
-It is certainly true that a very good case could be made for our practice from history, since it is widely acknowledged that the early church did not use musical instruments in its worship.
-We could say ‘If it was good enough for the apostles then it’s good enough for us’.
-An equally good case could be made on the basis of our reformation heritage, since the universal practice of the reformed church of Scotland was to avoid the use of musical instruments in worship.
-We have continued the practice now for over 450 years and could therefore say, ‘If it was good enough for our fathers then it’s good enough for us’.
+It is true that a very good case could be made for our practice from church history, since it is widely acknowledged that the early church did not use musical instruments in its worship.
+An equally good case could be made on the basis of our reformation heritage, since the universal practice of the reformed Church of Scotland was to avoid the use of musical instruments in worship and we have continued the practice now for over 450 years.
 The truth, however, is that, for us, this practice is more than just a quaint historic relic and more than a mere tradition, we sincerely believe it to be a matter of biblical principle.

 When it comes to divine worship we believe God has not left his people without clear guidelines.
 In Jesus words ‘true worshippers will worship the Father in spirit and in truth’ (John 4:23).
 Not merely in spirit, but ‘in spirit and truth’.
 By ‘truth’ it is evident that proper worship will be in accordance with God’s own revelation of what pleases him.
 The Westminster Confession of Faith puts it succinctly when it says ‘…the acceptable way of worshipping the true God is instituted by Himself, and so limited by His own revealed will…’ (WCoF 21.1).
 The alternative is what is referred to in Colossians 2:23 as ‘will-worship’, or ‘self-made religion’, and occurs when fallible people, using their own earthly wisdom, decide what is best for themselves or most likely to please God.
 We believe that if musical instrumentation, or anything else for that matter, is to be introduced into worship there must be a biblical warrant, either by explicit command or by an approved example.